Mithras Altars in Germania

 Here is another of the Mithras pics in my collection: Mithras as sun charioteer.
 There isn't acutally much left of him, but three out of the four horses are still in pretty good shape.

 There are two motives that maybe stand for some sort of resurrection mythos connected to Mithras, his role as sun charioteer, and an iconographic motive that shows him dining with another god (Apoll?).
 I think this second motive may have been a later addition, because in the original mythos, Mithras is not connected with other gods of the Persian pantheon.

 It's all very mysterious, but people - especially men - seem to be attracted to that sort of community; just look at the popularity of the Masons in the 18th/19th centuries.
 Initiation rites, grades of membership, secrets ... they got all that, too.
 Though I can't detect a direct historical connection between both.

-Mithras is often depicted with two smaller figures called Cautes and Cautopates.
+Here are some photos of Mithras' helpers.
 Cautes is holding a torch aloft, while Cautopates holds his pointed down.
 The significance of these gestures is discussed.
 Sunrise and sunset, some say, or light and darkness, or justice and obedience - the latter makes less sense to me because I can't figure out what the position of the torches should have to do with things like obedience.
 Though justice and obedience were among the virtues Mithras disciples swore to uphold.

 Found in Stockstadt near Mainz (the Roman Moguntiacum, one of the major Rhine border fortresses) today displayed in the Saalburg